Employers Obligations in Cyprus

 The contribution on Social Insurance rate of self-employed persons for 2024 is 16,6% and 4% GHS on insurable earnings.

-It should be noted that the maximum income on which GHS is imposed is €180000.
-In cases where GHS has been withheld on amounts that exceed €180000, a refund application form should be submitted to the Health Insurance Organisation.
+It should note that the maximum income on which GHS is impose is €180000.
+In cases where GHS has withheld on amounts that exceed €180000, a refund application form should submit to the Health Insurance Organisation.

 The above is not legal advice and is provided for information only.
 We accept no liability arising to any person for any loss or damage suffered through using this information.